 - A resume and cover letter

-- Current transcripts (official or unofficial)
+- Current transcripts (unofficial)

 - Two letters of recommendation – one from a clinical instructor (preferably a pediatric instructor) and the second from another clinical instructor, professional, or personal reference

 - Letter of Intent – a statement describing why you are interested in working for the unit 500 words or less

 - Signed Application & New Hire Process and Licensure & Vacation Statement forms